 American Steel began with a double purpose: replying to selected GA prompts and sharing some of my motorcycling experiences.
 The collection of loosely-connected vignettes allowed for each chapter to stand on its own while still telling a wider ranging story.

 The first six chapters were easy to write.
 I have the next six outlined and number seven partially written.
 However, I’m uncertain as to when those will be posted.
-I’ve tried juggling several stories at the same time before and I wasn’t happy with the results.
-They all suffered when I spread myself around.
+I’ve tried juggling several stories at the same time before and I wasn’t

 "The Presidential Medal of Freedom is not just our nation's highest civilian honor – it's a tribute to the idea that all of us, no matter where we come from, have the opportunity to change this country for the better," Barack Obama